 Opposition to Proposition 112

-Per the Colorado Capital Report, Statewide opposition to Proposition 112 has grown to unprecedented levels!
 And why wouldn’t it, Proposition 112 would financially cripple the entire state!
 PLEASE READ for more information about Proposition 112.
-Below are numerous reasons to vote NO to Proposition 112 this November 18th.

-Proposition 112 (previously Initiative 97) is a statutory ballot measure that if passed will establish a 2,500-foot setback between new oil and natural gas development and occupied structures or other vulnerable areas.
-Vulnerable areas include, but are not limited to: playgrounds, permanent sports fields, amphitheater, public parks, public open space, public and community drinking water sources, irrigation canals, reservoirs, lakes, rivers, and perennial or intermittent streams and creeks.
+Proposition 112 (formerly Initiative 97) is a statutory ballot measure that if passed will probably establish a 2,500-foot setback involving new oil and natural gas development and occupied structures or other vulnerable places.

-While advocated as a simple buffer zone increase, the measure is anything but that.
-If passed, the measure would devastate the oil and natural gas industry, eliminating jobs, drastically reduce tax dollars for schools, parks, and libraries and stripping away the private property rights of thousands of Coloradans.
+While recommended as a simple buffer zone increase, the measure is anything but that.
+If passed, the measure would devastate the petroleum and natural gas industry, eliminating jobs, drastically reduce tax dollars for schools, parks, and libraries and wiping off the personal property rights of tens of thousands of Coloradans.

-• The out-of-state funded initiative seeks to ban essentially all new Colorado oil and gas development.
+• The out-of-state funded initiative seeks to prohibit basically all new Colorado oil and gas development.

-• Change the current setback of 500 ft from occupied structures, ditches, and subjective areas of interest, to a 2,500 ft setback.
+• Change the present setback of 500 ft from occupied structures, ditches, and subjective regions of interest, to a 2,500 ft setback.

-• Colorado public school are one of the largest beneficiaries of the oil and gas leasing.
+• Colorado public college are one of the biggest beneficiaries of the oil and gas leasing.

-• 85% of non-federal land would be eliminated from future oil and gas development
+• 85% of non-federal land could be eliminated from future oil and gas development

 Economic & Fiscal Impact

-The passing of Proposition 112 would have far-reaching, negative effects on Colorado.
-According to a study conducted, they found that:
+The departure of Proposition 112 could possess far-reaching, negative results on Colorado.
+According to a research conducted, they found that:

-• From 2019 to 2030 an estimated $7 to 9 billion in state and local tax revenue would be lost, with that amounting to a loss of more than $1 billion annually by 2030.
+• By 2019 into 2030 an estimated $7 to 9 billion in local and state taxation revenue would be dropped, with this amounting to a loss of over $1 billion annually by 2030.

-• If passed, Proposition 112 will eliminate $230.3 million of funding for Colorado’s schools from state trusts lands over a three-year period (60%).
+• If passed, Proposition 112 will eliminate $230.3 million of funding for Colorado’s colleges from state trusts lands over a three-year period (60%).

-As a primary employer, every direct job within the oil and natural gas sector leads to 4 to 5 additional Colorado jobs.
-Many sectors of Colorado’s economy rely on the business that the oil and natural gas industry generates, including trucking companies, hotels, restaurants, retail stores, and man others.
+As a main employer, every direct job inside the petroleum and natural gas sector leads to 4 to 5 extra Colorado jobs.
+Many businesses of Colorado’s economy rely on the company the oil and natural gas sector generates, such as trucking companies, hotels, restaurants, retail shops, and others.
 Proposition 112 would take away up to:

 • 10,000 construction jobs

-In fact, 147,800 jobs could be lost overall, with 77% of those jobs losses occurring outside of the oil and natural gas industry.
+In reality, 147,800 jobs could be lost overall, with 77 percent of these occupations losses occurring outside of the petroleum and natural gas industry.

 Colorado has arguably the strongest regulatory framework for oil and natural gas development in the nation.
-Not only is the industry regulated by federal agencies such as EPA, but also by state agencies like COGCC, CDPHE, and Colorado Parks and Wildlife.
-Local governments also have a say in oil and natural gas development, regulating the industry through land use provisions.
-If oil and natural gas is being extracted in Colorado, it is being done safely and responsibly.
+Not only is that the industry regulated by federal agencies like EPA, but also by state agencies like COGCC, CDPHE, and Colorado Parks and Wildlife.
+Local authorities have a say in petroleum and natural gas development, regulating the industry through land use provisions.
+If oil and natural gas is being extracted in Colorado, then it’s being done independently and safely.

 Facts provided by www.coga.com and www.comro.us